 ELEMENTAL ACTION SET PIECES:

 There are a handful of sequences that are set at the right intervals to set up the action set-pieces.
 All the major ones are in fact are about the Elementals (giant destructive creatures made of Water, Fire, and Wind).
 All of it is set in beautiful locations of Venice (Italy), Prague (Czech Republic), and London (UK).

 Even in the tense moments, there are hilarious references to the Avengers and scenes which keep the audience laughing, gasping, and cheering for something on the screen.

 Director Jon Watts takes huge swings and associates on more than he misses.
 For the vast majority of the movie the focus shifts in multiple directions, however, it satisfies in spades.
 Spider-Man Far From Home kicks off something new for all ages.
 And Yes, The Multiverse – we are gonna hear a lot about it.

 Post Credit Scene:

-There are 2 post-credit scenes in the movie & the first one is among the best we have seen till date in the Marvel Cinematic Universe.
+There are 2 post-credit scenes in the movie & the first one is among the best we have seen to date in the Marvel Cinematic Universe.

-Overall, its the teenage drama that create some light moments and shines throughout this summer blockbuster.
+Overall, it’s the teenage drama that creates some light moments and shines throughout this summer blockbuster.
 Peter Parker fills up the shoes which Tony Stark hoped for and paves the way for Phase 4 of Marvel Cinematic Universe.